Conditional Create

 What happens if the Patient already exists?

-On posting this bundle to the server, we will get a 200 OK response, indicating the Observation was successfully added to an existing Patient.
+On posting this bundle to the server, we will get a 200 OK response, indicating that the Observation was successfully added to an existing Patient.

 What if the Patient doesn’t exist?